 Step 1: Cut Your Vinyl Stencil

 Alright y’all the very first step is to cut out your stencil.
-I’ve included the Cricut cut file at the very bottom of this post so you can download it and send it through your Cricut easy peezy lemon squeezy!
+You can grab the Cricut cut file here and then send it through your Cricut easy peezy lemon squeezy!
 I always like to use a bright color for my stencil that will contrast from the color I’m painting (or in this case chalking?) so that I can tell where I’ve painted (chalked?) and which areas are naked.

 Since we’re working on a Christmas tray I figured we’d go with a bright green!